poetlifeart/poetlifeart.github.io/_posts/2025-07-12-policy-gradient-theorem-part1.md

 In this post, we walk through the step-by-step derivations of some of the math in the paper [ Offline Reinforcement Learning: Tutorial, Review, and Perspectives on Open Problems](https://arxiv.org/abs/2005.01643), at times provide a deeper discussion and correct minor mistakes and typoes in that paper.
+The best way is to read the paper and use this blog to calrify various topics.
+Our goal is not to replicate the paper but to suppement it.

 ## 1. Objective: Maximizing Expected Return

-Let's start with (2) in the paper.
+Let's start with (2) on page 4; and provide a detailed proof.
 We aim to maximize the expected return under a parameterized policy \\(\pi_\theta\\):

 $$
 \begin{align}